-ON THIS PAGE: You will find information about how many men learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many men are diagnosed with this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
 The five-year survival rate of men with penile cancer that has not spread when it is first diagnosed is about 85%.
 If the cancer has spread near the penis, called local spread, the five-year survival rate is 59%.
 If the cancer has spread to other parts of the body, called distant spread, the five-year survival rate is 11%.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of men with this type of cancer, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of men with this type of cancer, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he will live with penile cancer.
 Because the survival statistics are measured in five-year intervals, they may not represent recent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.

 Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2015, and the ACS website.